‘Twas The Night of Awareness

-Unless I improved in 2019, my business and dream would surely die.
+Unless attitudes changed, my dream would surely die.

-If only my employees were loyal and engaged in their responsibilities,
+If only my people were loyal and engaged in their responsibilities,

-And showed behaviors like teamwork, instead of joining in hostilities.
+And showed behaviors like teamwork, instead of showing their hostilities.

-For a moment, I was drawn to a mirror, and for the first time I did see,
+For a change, I took a look at myself, and for the first time I did see,

-That the problem wasn’t my employees, the problem started with me.
+That the problem wasn’t my employees, the problem began with me.

-The first reason employees wouldn’t engage, and wouldn’t “get on the bus.”
+The first reason folks wouldn’t engage, and wouldn’t “get on the bus.”

 How could anyone buy-in, when no ownership did they perceive,

-In the vision or the mission, in which employees must also believe.
+In the direction or the mission, in which our team must also believe.

 So as I looked at my reflection, and pondered what could be,

-And I would say “I’m sorry,” for not being a leader and showing them the way,
+I would take full ownership for not being their leader and showing them the way,

 To put others before ourselves, to own our own mistakes,